thanhnguyen2187/islet/site/content/posts/unstructured-ish-docx-parsing.md

 }
 ```

-Imagine how would it look with using the "real-life" XML from DOCX files:
+Imagine how would it look using the "real-life" XML from DOCX files:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>